bourdakos1/Custom-Object-Detection/README.md

 ```

 ### 4) Export the Inference Graph
-When you model is ready depends on your training data, the more data, the more steps you’ll need.
+The training time is dependent on the amount of training data.
 My model was pretty solid at ~4.5k steps.
-Then, at about ~20k steps, it peaked.
-I even went on and trained it for 200k steps, but it didn’t get any better.
+The loss reached a minimum at ~20k steps.
+I let it train for 200k steps, but there wasn't much improvement.

 >_**Note:** If training takes way to long, [read this](https://medium.freecodecamp.org/tracking-the-millenium-falcon-with-tensorflow-c8c86419225e)._